bernardoduarte/awesome-version-managers/readme.md

 ### CMake

 - [cvm](https://github.com/ParagonPawns/cmake-version-manager) - A cross platform command-line tool that help manage currently installed versions of CMake.

+### Unity

+- [uvm](https://github.com/Larusso/unity-version-manager) - A tool which allows to install and manage multiple Unity versions on a system from the command-line that is also compatible with Unity-Hub.

 ## Contributing